alphauslabs/eris/README.md

 `jupiter` is not a Redis replacement, although it is compatible with most Redis clients such as [`redigo`](https://github.com/gomodule/redigo).
 It is a best-effort caching system, prioritizing availability over consistency.

 There is a performance penalty over direct connections to Redis due to its use of hashing; it requires all commands to have a key as hash to find the corresponding Redis node.
-If you require high performance caching, you're probably better off using a separate Redis node/cluster.
+If you require high performance caching, you're probably better off using a dedicated Redis node/cluster.

 ### Hashing